FFmpeg/FFV1/ffv1.md

 RFC:g=Cb+b
 RFC:```

 Background: At the time of this writing, in all known implementations of FFV1 bitstream, when bits_per_raw_sample was between 9 and 15 inclusive, GBR planes were used as BGR planes during both encoding and decoding.
-In the meanwhile, 16-bit JPEG2000-RCT color space was implemented without this issue in one implementation and validated by one conformance checker.
+In the meanwhile, 16-bit JPEG2000-RCT was implemented without this issue in one implementation and validated by one conformance checker.
 Methods to address this exception for the transform are under consideration for the next version of the FFV1 bitstream.

 [@!ISO.15444-1.2016]

-An FFV1 `Frame` using JPEG2000-RCT MUST use one of the following arrangements:

-- Y, Cb, Cr
-- Y, Cb, Cr, Alpha

-When FFV1 uses the JPEG2000-RCT color space, the horizontal lines are interleaved to improve caching efficiency since it is most likely that the RCT will immediately be converted to RGB during decoding.
+When FFV1 uses the JPEG2000-RCT, the horizontal lines are interleaved to improve caching efficiency since it is most likely that the RCT will immediately be converted to RGB during decoding.
 The interleaved coding order is also Y, then Cb, then Cr, and then if used Alpha.

 As an example, a `Frame` that is two pixels wide and two pixels high, could be comprised of the following structure: